uebian/MCPE-Dumper/README.md

-# Native-Addon-Tools
+# MCPE-Dumper
-An android app which can do these things:<br>
+An android app which can load libminecraftpe.so to find symbols and vtables.
-1.Convert libminecraftpe.so to function table.<br>
-2.Demangle name.<br>